cyrusgonzalez/ETS-Web-Inventory-App/README.md

 # Discussion and Development <a name="dev"></a>
-All development and discussion was done with Nick Stratton, Jeff Penn and the Engineering Technical Services team at the Dept of Engineering.
+All development and discussion was done with Nick Stratton, Jeff Penn and the Engineering Technology Services team at the Dept of Engineering.
 This Project was developed as an proposed proposed internal tool to aid in the management of inventory at the various [labs](https://www.engr.colostate.edu/ets/lab-and-classroom-overview/) in the Engineering Department.

 # Contributing to PerfFlow <a name="contri"></a>
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.